 Both ULIP and mutual funds offer the potential for better returns, tax-saving, and long-term wealth creation.
 Choosing between the two, however, depends on your risk appetite, current commitments, and financial goals.

-- Want to fulfil both short-term or future-focussed goals that need substantial investments
+Want to fulfil both short-term and future-focused goals that need substantial investments

-Like personal fitness, your financial fitness also needs the advice of experts.
+Just like personal fitness, your financial fitness also needs the advice of experts.
 Whether it’s ULIP or mutual funds, evaluate your investment objective, financial goals and risk profile before choosing the right option.
-A financial expert will be able to find the right solutions for you after thoroughly assessing your requirement & financial goals.
+A financial expert will be able to find the right solutions for you after thoroughly assessing your requirements & financial goals.